nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/naming-conventions.md

         version: '1'

 ---
-This page provides you with naming conventions for Studio items configuration to make usage, maintenance and support easier.
+This page provides naming conventions for Studio items configuration to make usage, maintenance and support easier.

 Using Naming Conventions enables you to debug more efficiently.
 By investigating `server.log`, you can instantly identify which type of configuration caused an error.
 It also ensures better investigation of your issues by the Support Team.